RolexCopyright © Notice

 Wilsdorf is rather vague about what date he means when he says At first, I ventured to inscribe it on one watch in every six; He says the struggle took twenty years, and that At last, in 1927, the waterproof "Rolex-Oyster" was launched and we were then in a position to announce definitely that in future not one of our watches would ever again leave our works without our name on the dial ...
 Twenty years before 1927 would be 1907, when Wilsdorf had only just thought of the name Rolex.
 The implication of this is that right from the start one in every six British imports, which can generally be distinguished because cases at the time were usually gold or silver and carry British import hallmarks, would have had the Rolex name fired into the enamel at the factory.
 But I suspect that Wilsdorf is stretching the facts and that it was not actually until the 1920s that he really started on this campaign.
 After all, if he was so impatient and really had started in 1907 with one in six, why would he have waited until 1925 to get the proportion up to four in six?
 That doesn't ring true to me.

-It can be inferred that for markets other than Britain, Wilsdorf might have insisted on having Rolex on the dial from an early date, possibly even as early as 1908, so it seems at least a possibility that there may be Rolexes from as early as 1908 with the name Rolex fired into the enamel of the dial, but these would have been for other markets and not have been imported into Britain so would not carry British import hallmarks.
+It is possible that for markets other than Britain, Wilsdorf might have insisted on having Rolex on the dial from an earlier date, so it seems at least a possibility that there may be Rolexes from earlier than the 1920s with the name Rolex fired into the enamel of the dial, but these would have been for other markets and not have been imported into Britain so would not carry British import hallmarks.
 Personal imports where someone buys a watch abroad and then returns to Britain are not required to be hallmarked.

 Back to the top of the page.